Canop/termimad/README.md

 	| phpbb like links | no | (because it's preferable to show an URL in a terminal)
 	|-

-will give different results depending of the width:
+will give different results depending on the width:

 ![table](doc/table-in-84.png)